Seenivers/.github/profile/README.md

 ## Issue Tracker

 We use this repository to track issues, feature requests, and suggestions for improvements.
-Your feedback is crucial in shaping the development of this app.
+Your feedback is crucial in shaping the development of Seenivers.

 ### Reporting Issues and Suggestions